25 Gifts for Any Film Photographer and Any Budget

 Kodak has released an entire line of t-shirts celebrating their iconic film stocks.
 As one of the most (if not the most) important film makers of all time, most photographers have a soft spot for the classic logo.

 While dedicated photo bags are helpful to carry a lot of gear, they aren’t always the most practical choice.
-We love these camera wraps and inserts that can fit anything you want protected – plus, you can use them with your regular backpack or bag.
+We love these camera wraps and inserts that can fit anything you want protected – plus, you can use them with your favorite backpack or bag.

 If you’re willing to increase your budget a bit, you’ll have even more great gift options.
 Here are some of our favorite accessories and other photo related items that come in under $50.